iDommel/RType/map/README.txt

 o:  Open angle on Top, Right
 p:  Open angle on Bot, Left
 q:  Open angle on Bot, Right
-r:  Closed angle on
+r:  Closed angle on Top, Left
-s:  Closed angle on
+s:  Closed angle on Top, Right
-t:  Closed angle on
+t:  Closed angle on Bot, Left
-u:  Closed angle on
+u:  Closed angle on Bot, Right
+v:  border on Left and Right
+w:  border on Top and Bot
+x:  border on All sides

+Enemies:
+1:  Basic Enemy